deepwater-hooligans/docs/overview.md

 * 10MN Legion (`BIGAB.heavyarmor`)
 * Tempest Fleet Issue (`BIGAB.heavyarmor`)
 * Cyclone Fleet Issue (`BIGAB.cfis`)
+* Barghest (`BIGAB.Barghests`)
-* Kikimora (`BIGAB.Kikimoras`)
+* Jackdaw (`BIGAB.Rexdaw`)
 * T2 Torp + FVB Bomber (see alliance contracts)

 These are the line dps ships for our main doctrines.

-Logi and other support ships have handouts available, but if you know you fly a role commonly you can purchase your own copies.
+Support ships (other than logi) have handouts available, but if you know you fly a role commonly you can purchase your own copies.
 They are SRP'd at 100%.

 You **must** own a dps ship even if you usually fly support.

 ### Pods you must own
-* Mid-grade Nirvana + hardwirings (available in the cargo of the Nightmare in the `BIGAB.nightmares` channel)
+* Mid-grade Nirvana + hardwirings (for use in both Nightmare and Barghest).
 * Mid-grade Amulet pod (w/ HG-1005).
-If you can afford a high-grade pod buy one, but be warned there is **no pod SRP**
+* If you can afford a high-grade pod buy one, but be warned there is **no pod SRP**

 ## Things you should probably own